Sergeants' Coup (Sierra Leone): The coup

 The coup plotters were soldiers in the Republic of Sierra Leone Armed Forces who were dissatisfied with their low wages and poor conditions.
 They were part of the Anti-Corruption Revolutionary Movement (ACRM), who were led by Brigadier John Amadu Bangura, who served as Chief of the Defence Staff following the coup.
 Bangura took issue with the government collapsing after a series of coups that followed the hotly contested elections of March 1967.

 The sergeants first formed in the town of Darn and then moved to the capital of Freetown.
 The ACRM imprisoned senior NRC members and arrested all high-ranking officers in the army and the police.
 Bangura, briefly served as head of state from 18 April to 22 April 1968.
 At least 12 people were killed as a result of the coup.
 On his last day in office, he gave the post of Prime Minister to Siaka Stevens after his predecessor Sir Henry Lightfoot Boston had declared the All People's Congress the winners of the election.
 At the same time, the Constitution of Sierra Leone was restored.
-After Steven's declared a one-party state, Bangura staged another military coup, this time it was unsuccessful.
+After Stevens declared a one-party state, Bangura staged another military coup, but it was unsuccessful.
 Bangura was later executed for treason.
 His cousin Tinga Seisay later became an active opponent of the Stevens government and a pro-democracy activist.
 It is largely seen as an example of a coup failing to accomplish its stated objectives by empowering a later autocratic government.